Brehon B. Somervell: Construction Division

+In 1940, the rapid expansion of the Army's strength from an authorized 174,000 to 1,400,000 strained the capacity of the Construction Division of the Quartermaster Corps.
+Headed by Brigadier General Charles D. Hartman and primarily concerned with peacetime maintenance, the organization floundered to meet the Chief of Staff of the United States Army, General George C. Marshall's deadline to have camps for arriving draftees completed within ninety days and was charged with "incompetence, ineptitude, and stupidity" by the press and Congress.
 In December 1940, Somervell became head of the Construction Division of the Quartermaster Corps, and was promoted to the temporary rank of brigadier general on 29 January 1941.

+Based on his experience as a district engineer and with the WPA, Somervell rapidly reorganized the Construction Division.
+He reduced its eleven branches to five, and added two sections, a Public Relations Section and Control Section, the latter responsible for preparing statistics for reports and coordinating the work of other branches.
+By December, he had decentralized operations into nine territorial construction zones, each supervised by a constructing quartermaster responsible for all local problems.

-His immediate concern was the construction of a series of camps—which were scheduled for completion by April 1941—to house the large numbers of draftees who were then entering the Army.
-Reasoning that time was more important than money, Somervell pushed the project through to completion.
-By February, he was responsible for a workforce of 485,000 people employed on military construction projects.
-The job was completed on time but over $100 million over budget.
+Reasoning that time was more important than money, Somervell pushed the camp construction project through to completion.
+By February, with a workforce of 485,000 people employed on military construction projects, the job was completed on time but over $100 million over budget.
 He was also responsible for constructing new facilities to hold stores and munitions, for which $700 million was allocated by December 1940.
 By December 1941, 375 projects had been completed and 320 were still under way, with a total value of $1.8 billion.
 He accepted promotion to brigadier general in the Army of the United States on 14 February 1941 with the date of rank of 29 January 1941.